Ares-Developers/Ares-docs/migration.rst

   Some :type:`ArmorType` parsing issues have been resolved to improve defaulting to other types, and to not reset data unexpectedly.

   The Unit Delivery super weapon has been reworked.
-It now allows to place units on ore, and delivered objects are put on guard, area guard or hunt mission.
+It now allows placing units on ore, and delivered objects are put on guard, area guard or hunt mission.
-  The option to skip the buildup animations has been deprectated, because it never worked correctly.
+  The option to skip the buildup animations has been deprecated, because it never worked correctly.

   Hunter Seekers no longer target objects under the effect of the Iron Curtain